 Dates and Requirements:

 The Intro to Rowing classes are intended for those who have never rowed before.
-Classes are held on Saturdays from 9:00am-3:00pm and the following Sunday from 9:00am-12:00pm.
+Classes are held on Mondays and Wednesdays from 6:15-8:15pm.

 Welcome!
 We’re happy you have an interest in rowing with us, and we believe you'll like it.
 Your decision to join our team and learn to row will have a positive impact on you for the rest of your life.

 We are located in Melton Lake Park, the Oak Ridge Boathouse, 697 Melton Lake Drive, Oak Ridge, TN.
 Easily accessible with in 20 minutes from Oak Ridge, Clinton, Oliver Springs, as well as North and West Knoxville.

 Rowing is a team sport, those that register for a class or program are expected to be present and on time for each practice session.
 When rowers are late or absent it could keep others out of practice.
 (Most rowing classes are in team boats.)